Back

 > ...
 Math > Rounding and Decimals > Round a Number to the Nearest Whole Number or Integer

-Sometimes in real life, we can’t use decimals.
+Sometimes in life, you can’t use decimals.
 For example, the number of people you are inviting to a party can’t be a decimal number.
 You can’t have 8.7 people, but you can have 8 or 9 people.
-Rounding to the nearest whole number is how we deal with problems like this.
-The table below shows the rules for whether you round up (from 4.56 to 5) or down (from 4.46 to 4).
+Rounding to the nearest whole number is how you deal with problems like this.

 Tenths Place How to round to nearest whole number or integer Example